quietui/quiet/docs/docs/components/zoomable-frame.md

 ### Disabling interactions

 To make the frame inert, add the `without-interaction` attribute.
-Users won't be able to scroll or tab into the frame when this is applied.
+Users won't be able to tab into the frame when this is applied, potentially affecting accessibility.

 ```html {.example}
 <quiet-zoomable-frame